apache/tvm/docs/how_to/deploy/adreno.rst

    python3 -m tvm.driver.tvmc run --device="cl" keras-resnet50.tar \
    --rpc-key android --rpc-tracker 127.0.0.1:9190 --print-time

-tvmc based run has more option to initialize the input in various modes line fill, random ..etc.
+`tvmc <https://tvm.apache.org/docs/tutorial/tvmc_command_line_driver.html?highlight=tvmc>`_ based run has more option to initialize the input in various modes like fill, random ..etc.

-TVM also supports "rtvm" tool to run the model narively on ADB shell.
+TVM also supports ``rtvm`` tool to run the model narively on ADB shell.
 The build process produced this tool under build-adreno-target.
 Please refer to `rtvm <https://github.com/apache/tvm/tree/main/apps/cpp_rtvm>`_ for more details about this tool.